dougblackjr/ee-snip/README.md

 # ee-snip for ExpressionEngine
-> String cleaner and shortener for EE2 and EE3
+> String cleaner and shortener for EE2 through EE5

 Create friendly, clean, and optionally shortened strings.